• Skip to primary navigation

 We visited just before heading home to San Diego, after an idyllic few days on the Italian Riviera in Porto Venere and the Cinque Terre.
 To see these Lake Maggiore islands, we based in nearby Comnago at a sweet little cabin in the mountains with a lake view, just above cute little Stresa.

 Stresa is a compact little town at the edge of the lake.
-Here are three of my best recommendations for where to stay depending on your budget and interests.
+Here are two of my best recommendations for where to stay depending on your budget and interests.

 1. Luxury (downtown): Grand Hotel des Iles Borromees